evanedwardsgit/Digital-Apothecary/README.md

 A module containing some unconventional analog and digital logic gates

-Contains an assortment of digital, analog, and probability based gates

 The analog gate takes in two inputs, and outputs the minimum and maximum values to their individual outputs

 The Bernoulli gate routes a gate to an output, according to a probability